-To avoid duplicating existing networks or IT systems in any initiatives funded by BJA for law enforcement information sharing systems which involve interstate connectivity between jurisdictions, such systems shall employ, to the extent possible, existing networks as the communication backbone to achieve interstate connectivity, unless the subgrantee can demonstrate to the satisfaction of BJA that this requirement would not be cost effective or would impair the functionality of an existing or proposed IT system.
+To avoid duplicating existing networks or IT systems in any initiatives funded by BJA/DCJS for law enforcement information sharing systems which involve interstate connectivity between jurisdictions, such systems shall employ, to the extent possible, existing networks as the communication backbone to achieve interstate connectivity, unless the subgrantee can demonstrate to the satisfaction of BJA that this requirement would not be cost effective or would impair the functionality of an existing or proposed IT system.

-31. Compliance with 28 C.F.R.
-Part 23 in Information technology systems
+34. Information Technology Systems - Compliance with 28 C.F.R.
+Part 23

-With respect to any information technology system funded or supported by funds under this award, the subgrantee at any tier, must comply with 28 C.F.R.
+With respect to any information technology system funded or supported by funds under this award, the subgrantee at any tier must comply with 28 C.F.R.
 Part 23, Criminal Intelligence Systems Operating Policies, if OJP determines this regulation to be applicable.
-Should OJP determine 28 C.F.R.
+Should OJP determine 28C.F.R.
 Part 23 to be applicable, OJP may, at its discretion, perform audits of the system, as per the regulation.
 Should any violation of 28 C.F.R.
-Part 23 occur, the subgrantee may be fined as per 42 U.S.C.
-3789g(c)-(d).
-Subgrantee may not satisfy such a fine with federal funds.
+Part 23 occur, the subgrantee may be fined as per 34 U.S.C.10231(c)-(d).
+The subgrantee may not satisfy such a fine with federal funds.

-32. Protection of human research subjects
+35. Protection of human research subjects

-The subgrantee at any tier, must comply with the requirements of 28 C.F.R.
+The subgrantee at any tier must comply with the requirements of 28 C.F.R.
 Part 46 and all OJP policies and procedures regarding the protection of human research subjects, including obtainment of Institutional Review Board approval, if appropriate, and subject informed consent.

-33. Confidentiality of data
+36. Confidentiality of data

-The subgrantee at any tier, must comply with all confidentiality requirements of 42 U.S.C. section 3789g and 28 C.F.R.
+The subgrantee at any tier must comply with all confidentiality requirements of 34U.S.C.
+10231 and 28 C.F.R.
 Part 22 that are applicable to collection, use, and revelation of data or information.
-Subgrantee further agrees, as a condition of grant approval, to submit a Privacy Certificate that is in accord with requirements of 28 C.F.R.
-Part 22 and, in particular, section 22.23.
+The subgrantee further agrees, as a condition of award approval, to submit a Privacy Certificate that is in accord with requirements of 28 C.F.R.
+Part 22 and, in particular, 28 C.F.R.
+22.23.